Digital Marketing AI and Us: With Real Results

 Quick action list:

-2. Structure content with question headers, short answers, bullets, and schema.
+3. Structure every new content piece with question headers, atomic answers, bullets, and JSON-LD schema.

-3. Measure revenue impact and AI citation frequency.
+4. Measure revenue impact and AI citation frequency — not just output volume or time saved.

 Pitfalls to avoid:

-• Don’t rely solely on AI for unique insight.
+• Don’t rely solely on AI for unique insight — commodity AI content ranks nowhere and gets cited by no one.

 References & further reading